Vouch logovouch

 Inject Javascript

-All datasources must include an asynchronous JavaScript function named main.
+All data sources must include an asynchronous JavaScript function named main.
 This function controls the automation and interaction with the target website during the proving process.

 The minimal required syntax is: